Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 {% endtab %}

 {% tab title="iOS" %}
-To get your app ready to handle push notifications, follow [Apple's instructions](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/HandlingRemoteNotifications.html#//apple_ref/doc/uid/TP40008194-CH6-SW1).
-After you receive the APNS token, send this token and the device information to Campaign Classic using the `registerDevice` API.
+To get your app ready to handle push notifications, see the tutorial on [configuring remote notification support](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/HandlingRemoteNotifications.html#//apple_ref/doc/uid/TP40008194-CH6-SW1).
+After you receive the Apple Push Notification service (APNs) token, send this token and the device information to Campaign Classic using the `registerDevice` API.

-### registerDevice

 The `registerDevice` API registers a device with your Campaign Classic registration server.
 It takes the APNS token as a parameter with a user key that identifies a user, such as an email address or a login name.
 You can also provide a map of the custom key-value pairs that you want to associate with the registration.
 A boolean value is returned in the callback, which signals whether the registration was successful.

-#### Objective-C
+### Objective-C

-#### Syntax
+**Syntax**

 ```objectivec
 + (void) registerDevice: (nonnull NSData*) token userKey: (nullable NSString*) userKey additionalParams: (nullable NSDictionary*) additionalParams callback: (nullable void (^) (BOOL success)) callback;
 ```

-#### Example
+**Example**

 ```objectivec
 - (void) application:(UIApplication *)application didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken {